 Manhole covers

 Watertight manhole covers with a minimum clear opening of 600mm in diameter, complying with AS 3996 or EN124, must be used.
-Refer to Section 8 Acceptable products on page 350.
+Refer to Acceptable Products List 2022

 Only Class E or D400 covers can be used in the transportation corridor, carriageway, commercial and industrial properties and all public areas.